-Generally, from a land use perspective and as may relate to surface water management, the area mostly still remains under natural sparse vegetation.
-As the area has little precipitation with this sparse natural vegetation very difficult conditions are presented for being able to carry out agricultural activities in an economical manner within the sites limited area.
-The Richtersveld Sida Hub Communal Property Association (CPA) currently uses a portion of land upstream of the project site for sheep and goat grazing purposes.
-This would be under irrigated conditions within paddocked off areas.
-These are however located beyond the power line route and away from the substation.
-It is seen that the remaining portions of the site provides a very limited and remote potential for pastoral activities.
+- As the area has little precipitation with sparse natural vegetation very difficult conditions are presented for being able to carry out agricultural activities in an economical manner within the sites limited area. - The Richtersveld Sida Hub Communal Property Association (CPA) currently uses a portion of land upstream of the project site for sheep and goat grazing purposes with limited irrigation activities confined to the limited floodplain area. - The project development site provides very limited and remote potential for pastoral activities.
 The flood plain is restricted along the proposed powerline route and little potential exists should the area be developed with irrigating from water supplied from the Orange River.
-This is seen with the CPA limiting their irrigation activities in an area upstream generally confined to the limited floodplain area upstream.